coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 `git add` stages a change.

-If you are done with changes in your code then its necessary to stage that changes and take a snapshot of it to include it in the repository's history.
+If you are done with changes in your code then it's necessary to stage those changes and take a snapshot of it to include it in the repository's history.

 `git add` does the first step, it stages a change.